ryancramerdesign/FoundationSiteProfile/README.md

-# ProcessWire Site Profile Using Zurb Foundation 4
+# ProcessWire Site Profile Using Zurb Foundation

-- This is a drop-in replacement for the default ProcessWire site profile.

-- See a demo at: http://processwire.com/foundation/

-- It is mobile-first and fully responsive, capturing all the benefits of Zurb Foundation 4.
+- Requires ProcessWire 2.5 or newer.

 - Ready to be expanded upon with built-in support for deeper levels of navigation nesting in the sidebar.